JaredHane98/RTSP-NVENC-NVIDIA-JETSON/README.md

 ## How to use

-- **ONLY FOR NVIDIA JETSON WITH GSTREAMER 1.14.5 AND REALSENSE D435**
+- **ONLY IF YOU HAVE NVIDIA JETSON WITH GSTREAMER 1.14.5 AND REALSENSE D435**
 - [INSTALL MY PLUGIN](https://github.com/JaredHane98/D435-Y8I-Gstreamer-Plugin)
 - clone
 - navigate to the build directory